-8 UAS 218 le_hrs_id_biwe ekly 575 Respondents stated they were paid biweekly and were asked to report their income during the last two-week period.
-For those taking the survey during its first fielded week, the correct dates circumscribed the previous two concluded weeks: Dec.
-16 - Dec.
-29. However, 214 Respondents were shown incorrect dates for this period, instead viewing dates circumscribing the ongoing week plus the previous week, which was Dec 21 - Jan.
+8 UAS 218 le001_followup, le002_followup, le003_followup, le005_followup, le006_followup, le009_followup, le010_followup, le013_followup, le014_followup, le016_followup, le017_followup Respondents were shown incorrect dates for this period, instead viewing dates circumscribing the ongoing week plus the previous week, which was Dec 21 - Jan.
 3. The values of le_hrs_id_biweekly for these 214 Respondents were imputed to a special missing value.
-All other Respondents viewed the correct two-week period. imputed to missing value: .t 8 UAS 218 le001_followup, le002_followup, le003_followup, le005_followup, le007_followup, le009_followup, le010_followup, le013_followup, le014_followup, le017_followup 208 Respondents reported experiencing an instance of at least one of a set of twelve events both during December (reported in UAS 218) and during November (reported in previous Monthly Events survey, UAS 215).
+All other Respondents viewed the correct two-week period.
+208 Respondents reported experiencing an instance of at least one of a set of twelve events both during December (reported in UAS 218) and during November (reported in previous Monthly Events survey, UAS 215).
 These Respondents were then asked to confirm that they experienced two distinct episodes of this event during these two consecutive months.
 However, for 106 Respondents the two months were incorrectly displayed as December and December.
 The values in the affected variables for these Respondents were imputed to a special missing value.
-The remaining Respondents were shown the correctly shown November and December for the two months. imputed to missing value: .t
+The remaining Respondents were shown the correctly shown November and December for the two months. imputed to missing value: .t 28 UAS 409 le_hrs_hb, le_hrs_hc 67 Respondents who should have been presented question le_hrs_hb were not.
+Since le_hrs_hc is shown when le_hrs_hb = 3, some of these Respondents possibly incorrectly missed viewing question le_hrs_hc as well. imputed to missing value: .t 29 UAS 416 le_hrs_hb, le_hrs_hc 71 Respondents who should have been presented question le_hrs_hb were not.
+Since le_hrs_hc is shown when $le_hrs_hb = 3$, some of these Respondents possibly incorrectly missed viewing question le_hrs_hc as well. imputed to missing value: .t 30 UAS 431 le_hrs_hb, le_hrs_hc 41 Respondents who should have been presented question le_hrs_hb were not.
+Since le_hrs_hc is shown when le_hrs_hb = 3, some of these Respondents possibly incorrectly missed viewing question le_hrs_hc as well. imputed to missing value: .t